Digital transformation strategy

 We will ensure that all residents and business owners feel included and empowered, by working to become a more open and transparent government.

 While a digital strategy is more about people, processes, and culture than technology, there are some key technology projects identified that will help us meet our objectives.
-Here's an example of what we're working on now.
+Here's what we're working on now.

 We're working to transform DNV.org into a ‘one-stop shop’ for all transactions, service requests, help, and information, which you will access from a single log-in account, similar to online banking.

 This is a large and complex project, which we’ll be undertaking in phases.
-We are actively working on this project now, and expect to have a preliminary version ready by early 2023.
+We are actively working on this project now, and expect to have a preliminary version ready by late 2023.

 We recently developed and launched a new digital service for DNV.org that allows you to quickly and easily report dozens of problems — fallen trees, graffiti, burned out streetlights, litter, and so on — simply by dropping a pin on a map to show the location, and uploading a photo.
 You also have the option of getting notified by text or email when the issue has been resolved.